 Chinese students may be eligible for the China Scholarship Council awards.

-Students who are not offered EPSRC or School funding but who still wish to study here may choose to support themselves.
+Students who are not offered EPSRC or Department funding but who still wish to study here may choose to support themselves.
 Many students choose to do this and support may be available from a variety of sources, for example by taking out a career development loan.